 One day, years ago when I was working in the health and wellness industry, one of my intelligent and high performing colleagues appeared quite deflated.
-This caught my attention because she was always on her ‘A’ game, never asked for help, and was considered one of our most reliable team members.

 After years of studying, practicing, applying, and writing about what the best leaders do, I am confident in a set of common tips that all leaders of teams should know.
 If followed, applied, and mastered, these 10 important tips will increase the probability of improving the performance of your team as a whole.